eye-division/katehipkiss/_architecture/iconic.md

 _comments:
   title: Gallery title
   permalink: Edit the web address here - letters and hyphen only
-  main_image_path: Image used to represent your gallery
   display_image: Show featured image at the top of the gallery
+  display_title: Show the title at the top of the gallery
   display_thumb_title: Show titles with image thumbnails
-  display_title: Show title at the top of the gallery
+  main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
-  image_description: Usually only shown in the close up of an image
+  image_description: Usually only shown in the image close up
   thumb_crop: Crop thumbnail images to a consistent size
   archive: Hide gallery from public view
   frontpage: Show this gallery on the homepage